akirasosa/mobile-semantic-segmentation/README.md

 python data.py --image_size=128
 ```

-Data augmentation will be done on the fly with training phase.
+Data augmentation will be done on the fly during training phase.
 I used rotation, shear ,zoom and horizontal flip.

 ### Training